ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 .. code-block:: console

    sudo singularity build --sandbox ubuntu20.04-intel-srwapp docker://noaaepic/ubuntu20.04-intel-srwapp:develop

+..
+COMMENT: Update :develop to release-public-v2.1.0 (or similar)

 Some users may prefer to issue the command without the ``sudo`` prefix.
 Whether ``sudo`` is required is system-dependent.